Search for missing Northwest Arkansas man pushes to fifth day

 FAYETTEVILLE, Ark.
-(KFTA) — Northwest Arkansas search-and-rescue crews upped their efforts to find a missing man Saturday, as the number of days looking for him stretched to five.
+(KNWA) — Northwest Arkansas search-and-rescue crews upped their efforts to find a missing man Saturday, as the number of days looking for him stretched to five.

 Robert Elmer, 61, was reported missing by his father Tuesday.
 His car was found Wednesday at Veterans Memorial Park in Fayetteville, but nothing suspicious was found at the scene, according to police.
 Crews from agencies in Washington and Benton Counties as well as Fayetteville and Springdale have been searching the Lake Fayetteville area for several days, and their tactics increased Saturday.